wmoussa-cds/playbook/index.md

 - Consolidate industry best practices and adapt them to our mission
 - Realize economies of scale
 - Mitigate risk and increase operational efficiency

+We hope to refine it as we practice the plays everyday in our craft.